Section 3323.25 | Ohio dyslexia committee.

 (b) An elementary school principal appointed by the state superintendent;

 (c) A classroom teacher appointed by the state superintendent.
-The teacher shall have an appropriate certification and at least two years of experience teaching in a multi-sensory structured literacy program.
+The teacher shall have an appropriate certification and at least two years of experience teaching in a structured literacy program.

 (d) An educational service center employee appointed by the state superintendent.
 The employee shall have an appropriate certification.

 (e) An employee of the department of education appointed by the state superintendent;

 (f) A parent of a child with dyslexia or an adult with dyslexia appointed by the international dyslexia association in Ohio;

 (g) An individual with experience in higher education and teacher preparation programs appointed by the chancellor of higher education.
 The individual appointed by the chancellor shall have an appropriate certification.

 (h) A board member of the international dyslexia association in Ohio appointed by the international dyslexia association in Ohio.
 The board member shall have an appropriate certification.

 (i) A school psychologist appointed by the state superintendent;